AliSoftware/alisoftware.github.io/_posts/2015-12-17-let-it-throw.md

 }
 ```

 Here when `doFail` is called, the potential error is not caught by `doTheActualCall` (there is no `do…catch` capturing it), so it propagates up to the calling `test()` function.
-Because it doesn't catch all errors, `doTheActuallCall` must also be marked as `throws`: even if it doesn't throw errors by itself, it can still propagate some.
+Because it doesn't catch all errors, `doTheActualCall` must also be marked as `throws`: even if it doesn't throw errors by itself, it can still propagate some.
 It can't keep the error to itself, it has to… _let it go_ to the upper level.

 On the other end, `test()` catches all errors internally so even if it calls a throwing function (`try doTheActualCall()`), all errors thrown by that function are caught in the `do…catch` block.
 The `test()` function itself doesn't throw, so callers don't need to know about this internal behavior.